Bridging industry and academia to build tomorrow's real estate leaders

 Becoming a Professional Real Estate Developer

-While George Mason University introduced Brian to macroeconomics and the importance of a mile-high perch to understanding real estate market movements, one of his most lasting lessons came from professor Mark Hassinger, who emphasized the micro level: the importance of always "having your antenna up" and paying attention to small signals in the local market to identify opportunities before they become obvious to everyone.
+While Costello introduced Brian to macroeconomics and the importance of a mile-high perch to understanding real estate market movements, one of his most lasting lessons came from professor Mark Hassinger, who emphasized the micro level: the importance of always "having your antenna up" and paying attention to small signals in the local market to identify opportunities before they become obvious to everyone.

-A strong professional network is important in any field, but especially crucial in real estate, where the developer must assemble and coordinate at least 6 different professions to create a successful project.
-The MRED program excels at embedding its students into a network, including other students and over 30 successful real estate leaders in the DMV who serve on the Center for Real Estate Entrepreneurship (CREE) Board, which was created by the MRED academic program to bring industry mentorship to the students.
+A strong professional network is important in any field, but especially crucial in real estate, where the developer must assemble and coordinate at least six different professions to create a successful project.
+The MS in Real Estate Development Program excels at embedding its students into a network, including other students and over 30 successful real estate leaders in the Washington, D.C., Maryland, and Virginia area who serve on the Center for Real Estate Entrepreneurship Board, which was created by the MS in Real Estate Development Program to bring industry mentorship to the students.
 It works.
-Brian jokes that the "[George] Mason Mafia is real.
-He reports regularly collaborating with other [George] Mason grads on deals, saying "the shared MRED foundation creates an unspoken trust and alignment."
+McFee jokes that the "George Mason Mafia" is real.
+He reports regularly collaborating with other George Mason grads on deals, saying "the shared MS in real estate development foundation creates an unspoken trust and alignment."

-Looking back, Brian feels the program gave him a head start that accelerated his career development dramatically.
-While initially the individual sticks and bricks were exciting, Brian eventually wanted to learn more about the trends and economics behind the multifamily buildings that he was constructing.
-But he knew that his undergraduate degree in engineering had not prepared him for that understanding.
+Looking back, McFee feels the program gave him a head start that accelerated his career development dramatically.
+While initially the individual sticks and bricks were exciting, McFee eventually wanted to learn more about the trends and economics behind the multifamily buildings that he was constructing; but he knew that his undergraduate degree in engineering had not prepared him for that understanding.

-Upon graduation from MRED in Fall 2019, Brian was quickly promoted to Vice President at CBG.
-Since the promotion, Brian has overseen the construction of over 1,500 multifamily homes across multiple projects throughout the DMV.
+Upon graduation from the MS in Real Estate Development Program in fall 2019, McFee was quickly promoted to vice president at CBG.
+Since the promotion, McFee has overseen the construction of over 1,500 multifamily homes across multiple projects throughout the Washington, D.C., Maryland, and Virginia area.
 Brian worked hard for this position, but recognizes he had help.

-"The MRED program allowed me to move from a limited Project Manager role to become a Vice President.
+"The MS in Real Estate Development Program allowed me to move from a limited project manager role to become a vice president," says McFee.
 As a VP my responsibilities have greatly expanded: from monitoring daily construction on only one project to building a book of business, managing preconstruction, and strategically guiding new developments before they break ground."